Speech-AI-Research-Center/whisper-hakka/README.md

 Code snippets have been made available to extract relevant embeddings from different layers of whisper models with varied configurations.

-# Results on Test Set
+# Results on Test subset of FSR-2023-Hakka-Lavalier-Train

 ## 客語拼音 (pinyin)
 SER :  7.18